- Search The Registry

-In the years, between Lenox and Seventh Avenues in central Harlem, over 125 entertainment venues were in operation, including speakeasies, cellars, lounges, cafes, taverns, supper clubs, rib joints, theaters, dance halls, and bars and grills.
-133rd Street, known as "Swing Street", became known for its cabarets, speakeasies and jazz scene during the Prohibition era, and was dubbed "Jungle Alley" because of "inter-racial mingling" on the street.
+In the years between Lenox and Seventh Avenues in central Harlem, over 125 entertainment venues were in operation, including speakeasies, cellars, lounges, cafes, taverns, supper clubs, rib joints, theaters, dance halls, and bars and grills.
+133rd Street, known as "Swing Street," became known for its lounges, speakeasies, and jazz scene during the Prohibition era and was dubbed "Jungle Alley" because of "inter-racial mingling" on the street.
 Some jazz venues, including the Cotton Club, where Duke Ellington played, and Connie's Inn, were restricted to whites only.
 Others were integrated, including the Renaissance Ballroom and the Savoy.
 In 1936, Orson Welles produced his black Macbeth at the Lafayette Theater in Harlem.
 Grand theaters from the late 19th and early 20th centuries were torn down or converted to churches.
 Harlem lacked any permanent performance space until the creation of the Gatehouse Theater in an old Croton aqueduct building on 135th Street in 2006.

 By the 2010s, new dining hotspots were opening in Harlem around Frederick Douglass Boulevard.
 At the same time, some residents fought back against the powerful waves of gentrification the neighborhood is experiencing.
 In 2013, residents staged a sidewalk sit-in to protest a five-days-a-week farmers market that would shut down Macombs Place at 150th Street.
 Central Harlem is part of Manhattan Community District 10.
 It is patrolled by the 28th and 32nd Precincts of the New York City Police Department.
-The greater Harlem area also includes Manhattan Community Districts 9 and 11, and several additional police precincts.
+The greater Harlem area includes Manhattan Community Districts 9 and 11 and several additional police precincts.
 Fire services are provided by four New York City Fire Department companies.
 Politically, Harlem is represented by the New York City Council's 7th, 8th, and 9th districts.
-The area is served by the New York City Subway and local bus routes.
-It contains several public elementary, middle, and high schools, and is close to several colleges including Columbia University and the City College of New York.
+The New York City Subway and local bus routes serve the area.
+It contains several public elementary, middle, and high schools and is close to several colleges, including Columbia University and the City College of New York.